 Annapurna Dhaulagiri Trek takes you through the rural communities of Annapurna and Dhaulagiri Region.
-At the same time, we get, the opportunity to visit scenic villages with astonishing views of the majestic mountains.
-Above all, this Trek is a wonderful experience with a mixture of nature and culture in abundance.
+At the same time, you get the opportunity to visit scenic villages with astonishing views of the majestic mountains.
 The views from Khopra Ridge (3660m) is stunningly beautiful.
-Furthermore, we get the opportunity to interact with the friendly villagers and gain insight into their heritage, culture, and living style of people.
+Furthermore, we get the opportunity to interact with the friendly villagers and gain insight into their heritage, culture, and living style.
+Above all, this trek is an experience with a mixture of nature and culture in abundance.

+The Annapurna Dhaulagiri Trek is a pleasant hike through the exhilarating landscape of the Himalayan foothills.
 The trail passes through lush forests and picturesque villages surrounded by terraced fields with breathtaking mountain landscapes.
-The Annapurna Dhaulagiri Trek is a pleasant hike through the exhilarating landscape of the Himalayan foothills.
 Although the trek begins from Pokhara, yet the hiking trail is least touristic.
-Once we leave Tadapani, the trail is through the remote and less trekked high alpine settlement of Bayeli and Dobato.
+Once we leave Tadapani, the trail goes through the remote and less trekked high alpine settlement of Bayeli and Dobato.
 Which probably means more of a chance to interact with the local community.

 The journey in this area offers a window into the traditional culture and lifestyles of the hills.
 Mountain views along the way include the Annapurnas, the Dhaulagiri, Lamjung ranges, and Machhapuchhre, and others.
 Moreover, we have a full day for exploration in Khopra ridge.
 Furthermore, we climb along the ancient pilgrim trails to the sacred pristine holy Khayer Lake.
 As a result, this trek is a unique mixture of spectacular panorama and diverse Himalayan culture.